phcompeau/biological_modeling_course/_pages/coronavirus/home.md

 The next day, a screenshot of his post was leaked online, and local police summoned Dr. Li and forced him to sign a statement that he had "severely disturbed public order".
 He then returned to work, treating patients in the same Wuhan hospital.

-Meanwhile, the World Health Organization received reports regarding multiple pneumonia cases from the Wuhan Municipal Health Commission and activated a support team to assess the new disease.
+Meanwhile, the World Health Organization (WHO) received reports regarding multiple pneumonia cases from the Wuhan Municipal Health Commission and activated a support team to assess the new disease.
 The WHO declared on January 14 that local authorities had seen "no clear evidence of human-to-human transmission of the novel coronavirus".
 By this point, it was now too late.

 Throughout January, the virus silently raged through China, spreading to both South Korea and the United States as Lunar New Year celebrations took place within the country.
 By the end of the month, the disease was in 19 countries, as shown below.